Matron O.B.E. C.B.E.

 Miss Mc Manus’s work in War-time Britain has been appreciated by families of those she nursed.
 Her workload has also been a testament to her caring nature during both World Wars.
 She was a dedicated nurse who treated her patients equally with concern and care.
 She was the longest running Head of Nursing also the 14th Matron of Guy’s Hospital, London.
 The O.B.E. plus the C.B.E. was awarded to Matron Emily Mc Manus for services rendered by the British Government. [i]

 Emily Elvira Primrose was born during 1886 in London.
 Her mother was Charlotte and father was James Mc Manus of Killedan, Kiltimagh, Co.
 Mayo who emigrated to Sussex, England during the Land Agitation.
-Her father instilled in her that “Killedan would always be her home no matter where she lived.”
-Her sister Charlotte as a writer and brother Captain James were both successful in Irish Literary Circles. [ii]
+Her father instilled in her that “Killedan would always be her home no matter where she lived.” [ii]

 James Mc Manus had an uncle who managed a Sugar Plantation in British Guinea where he possibly met the Reverend Leonard Strong, a Church Missionary who held an Estate of 926 acres in the Parishes of Bohola and Killedan during the mid-19th century.
 He bequeathed the Killedan Property to his son-in-law, James Mac Manus during 1853.
 This James (Emily’s Grandfather) married his daughter Charlotte Strong.
 The family home Killedan had originally been the in the property of the Taffe Family.